DarkSlice1/AlphaEss_Monitor/README.md

 I have this running on a Rasberry Pi 2W without issue

 ## _Getting Setup_
-Setup an account on [DataDog](https://www.datadoghq.com/) -> Create a new dashboard
+Setup an account on [DataDog](https://www.datadoghq.com/)
+-> Create a new dashboard
--> Pull down the Repo and run via SBT (simple Build tool) -> Set the below enviromental varaibles
+-> (Optional)Pull down the Repo and run via SBT (simple Build tool)
+-> Set the below enviromental varaibles

 - ALPHA_USERNAME= The Registered Usename on your Alpha Ess System
 - ALPHA_PASSWORD= The Registered password on your Alpha Ess System